-The Liverpool City Region Combined Authority has today agreed capital funding of almost £9 million through its Local Growth Fund (which form part of the Single Investment Fund (SIF)) to support skills and learning opportunities for communities across the City Region.
+The Liverpool City Region Combined Authority has today agreed capital funding of almost £9 million through its Local Growth Fund (which form part of the Single Investment Fund) to support skills and learning opportunities for communities across the City Region.

 Other awards include a refurbished welding workshop at Halton’s Riverside College, a digital training suite at St Helens Chamber of Commerce and funding to improve facilities at Wirral Met College, Everton Learning Centre, Women’s Technology Training, Speke Training and Education Centre and the Greenbank Project.

-The successful applicants have all satisfied criteria set out in the Liverpool City Region Combined Authority’s SIF Prospectus including key objectives to support training in priority economic sectors or promote diversity and improve life-chances for disadvantaged groups, including BME communities and learners with disabilities.
+The successful applicants have all satisfied criteria set out in the Liverpool City Region Combined Authority’s Single Investment Fund Prospectus including key objectives to support training in priority economic sectors or promote diversity and improve life-chances for disadvantaged groups, including BME communities and learners with disabilities.

 The Liverpool City Region Combined Authority’s Portfolio Holder for Skills and Apprenticeships, Cllr Ian Maher welcomed the award, saying: